 What can you use equity release for?

-Equity release can be used for numerous purposes, such as home improvements or paying for a wedding, a holiday or a new car.
+Equity release can be used for numerous purposes.
+For example, home improvements or paying for a wedding, a holiday or a new car.
 When you’re dealing with a bad credit history, though, it’s best to use it to improve your financial situation.
 Indeed, your lender may insist that your equity release funds are used to pay off any arrears.
-You will need to repay in full any debts that are secured on your property, such as a mortgage with arrears.
+You’ll need to repay in full any debts that are secured on your property, such as a mortgage with arrears.
 Payment of unsecured debts, such as credit card arrears, may be a condition of the deal to prevent future action by the creditors via the courts.

 Your lender will insist on an IVA being settled.
-When this needs to be done, such as before submitting your equity release application or upon completion of your equity release deal, varies between lenders.
+When this needs to be done varies between lenders.
+For example, before submitting your equity release application or upon completion of your equity release deal.